argonne-lcrc/user-guides/docs/account-project-management/project-management.md

 #### PI Responsibilities

 1. **User Management**: The PI is in charge of adding and removing user accounts linked to the project.
-2. **Allocation Management**: The PI administers the core-hour allocations for the project, outlining who among the project members is authorized to use what portion of the allocated resources.
+2. **Allocation Management**: The PI administers the node-hour allocations for the project, outlining who among the project members is authorized to use what portion of the allocated resources.

 ### Summary